 That is a question I often ask myself, but where do you find someone who has the same hobby and knowledge, has enough free time to help and is of course reliable, preferably someone from a well-known circle.
-I do, but secretly it's nice to be in control.
-You then decide for yourself what can be read on the website, how it is described without someone else (on the advice of the reader) determining what should be done with the website.
+But secretly it's nice to be in control of everything yourself.
+Decide for yourself what can be seen on the website, how it is described without someone else (except for the advice of the reader) determining what should be done with the website.
 A second administrator may be added in the future, but so far I see no need to ask for help from friends or acquaintances.

 Then something else comes into play, social media.
 After all, we live in a time where almost everyone uses some form of social media.
 It is this way that people meet and keep in touch with like-minded people.
 I have often thought about this too, I myself stopped keeping my own profile in 2017.
 It might be interesting to meet people through social media and get acquainted with the website (or rather the early music media that the website is all about).

 However, I haven't gotten around to this yet.
-The only things that currently connect the website to social media are the 'share buttons' at the bottom of the blogs and what readers themselves share on social media.
+The only things that currently connects the website to social media are the 'share buttons' at the bottom of the blogs and what readers themselves may share on social media.

 To conclude, it might be interesting to see what the reach of the website is.
 Below is an overview of the number of visitors and how many pages are visited: